isomerpages/moe-westspringsec/_academic-excellence/Applied Learning Programme.md

 creating infographics and presentations.
 Finally, our students advocated sustainability practices to the community such as the patrons of the nearby Senja Hawker Centre.</p>
-<p>To further enhance their understanding on sustainability, our students
+<p>To further enhance their understanding on environmental sustainability,
-participated in a variety of learning journeys where they visited local businesses involved in environmental sustainability.</p>
+our students participated in a variety of learning journeys where they visited local businesses involved in environmental sustainability.</p>
-<p><strong>Area of focus</strong> - Environmental waste</p>
+<p><strong>Area of focus</strong> - Environmental sustainability</p>
 <p><strong>Key Skills</strong> - Adaptive and inventive thinking skills, collaboration
 and communication skills
 <br>